DEACON LEE’S OPINION

 The troubler was startled at the earnestness of the hitherto silent, unmovable man, and asked:

-“what have I done?”
+`Had it come to this ?’
+I said to myself, ‘that the man whose labours had, through Christ, brought me into His fold; who had consoled my spirit in a terrible bereavement; and who had, till designing men had alienated us, been to me as a brother – that this man could not die in peace with my face before him?
+God pity me!’
+I cried, ‘what have I done?
 I confessed my sins to that meek woman, and implored her, for Christ’s sake, to let me kneel before His dying servant, and receive his forgiveness.
 What did I care then whether the pews by the door were rented or not?
 I would gladly have taken his whole family to my home forever, as my flesh and blood; but no such happiness was in store for me.

-Well, sir, those dying words sounded in my ears from that coffin and from that grave.
-When I slept, Christ stood before my dream, saying, “Touch not mine anointed, and do my prophets no harm” These words followed me until I fully realised the esteem in which Christ holds those men who have given up all for His sake, even if they are not perfect; and since that day, sir, I have talked less than before, and have supported my pastor, even if he is not a very extraordinary man.
-“My tongue shall cleave to the roof of my mouth, and my right hand forget her cunning,” before I dare to put asunder what God has joined together.
+`Well, sir, those dying words sounded in my ears from that coffin and from that grave.
+When I slept, Christ stood before my dream, saying, `Touch not mine anointed, and do my prophets no harm.’
+These words followed me until I fully realised the esteem in which Christ holds those men who have given up all for His sake, even if they are not perfect; and since that day, sir, I have talked less than before, and have supported my pastor, even it’ he is not a very extraordinary man.
+‘My tongue shall cleave to the roof of my mouth, and my right hand forget her cunning,’ before I dare to put asunder what God has joined together.
 When a minister’s work is done in a place, I believe God will show it to him.
 I will not join you, sir, in the scheme that brought you here; and, moreover, if I hear another word of this from your lips, I shall ask my brethren to deal with you as with those who cause divisions.
 I would give all I own to recall what I did thirty years ago.
-Stop where you are, and pray God if perhaps the thought of your heart may be forgiven you.”
+Stop where you are, and pray God if perhaps the thought of your heart may be forgiven you.’